Ife Empire: Trade

-The Ife Empire was one of the oldest trading empires in west Africa and an early partner in the trans-saharan trade.
-One of Ife's earliest trade routes was up the Niger to gao, the route became active as early as the ninth century.
+The Ife Empire was one of the oldest trading empires in West Africa and an early partner in the trans-Saharan trade.
+One of Ife's earliest trade routes was up the Niger to Gao, the route became active as early as the ninth century.

-Glass beads were one of the most sought after items in west Africa during this time and Ife had a near monopoly of this market.
+Glass beads were one of the most sought-after items in West Africa during this time and Ife had a near monopoly of this market.
 Ife was likely the third place in the world glass was indigenously invented.
-Dichroic glass beads from Ilé-Ifè Have been found at Kissi in Burkina Faso, Diouboye in Senegal, Gao Ancien, Essouk in Mali, and Koumbi Saleh in Mauritania, all in twelfth- to fourteenth-century contexts.
-Ilé-Ifè, was the only known industrial center for HLHA glass production.
+Dichroic glass beads from Ilé-Ifè have been found at Tié in Chad, Kissi in Burkina Faso, Diouboye in Senegal, Gao Ancien, Essouk in Mali, and Koumbi Saleh in Mauritania, all in twelfth- to fourteenth-century contexts.
+Ilé-Ifè was the only known industrial center for HLHA glass production.
+Glass beads were used as a form of currency in Ife, and strings and other standard measurements of Segi beads were used for purchasing high value products and services.